 The value proposition is clear—content drives meaningful conversions at scale, and publishers offer platforms for brands to reach wider audiences through webinars, ebooks, native ads, branded videos, and more.
 From a monetization perspective, media leaders are evolving into discussion leaders and information facilitators.
 Sponsored content opens doors to a new digital advertising frontier.

 When it comes to sponsored content, however, publishers need to be careful to maintain a high-quality of work.
 Consumers can be skeptical of paid placements and likely to ignore anything that looks like an ad.
 Media leaders know their audiences best, and may want to retain control over their editorial messaging and strategy—operating as consultants to their brand and agency partners.

 Publishers have a unique vantage point in that they understand their readers and know how to drive traffic.
 Media leaders provide more than platforms.
 They offer consulting, distribution, and the gold standard for high quality content.

 When it comes to new and creative ways to monetize a digital publication, native ads are only the first step.
 As publishers continue to adapt and evolve their business models, new revenue opportunities will continue to emerge.

-As HubSpot’s Benchmarks Report points out, publishers are starting to give this perspective some thought and are testing the waters across the board by leveraging webinar sponsorships, event sponsorships, newsletter sponsorships, selling subscriber lists, lead generation for advertisers, and classified directory listings as new monetization streams.
+Publishers are starting to give this perspective some thought and are testing the waters across the board by leveraging webinar sponsorships, event sponsorships, newsletter sponsorships, selling subscriber lists, lead generation for advertisers, and classified directory listings as new monetization streams.